Dean Gaffney: Personal life

 Gaffney lives in Hertford, Hertfordshire.
 He and Sarah Burge are the parents of twin daughters, Charlotte and Chloe.
 Gaffney and Burge were in a relationship for 22 years and were engaged.
 While appearing on I'm a Celebrity...Get Me Out of Here!, Gaffney admitted to David Gest that he had had an affair.
 The couple split in 2015.

 In January 2013, Gaffney suffered serious head injuries when a car he was travelling in collided with the central reservation on the A38 in Derby.
 Gaffney admitted he had not been wearing his seat belt at the time of the accident, and said "It could have been a lot worse.
 One inch down and I would have been blind.
 One inch up and I would have been brain damaged."
 In 2019, Gaffney was involved in two further car crashes, the first, on the M25 in Essex, the second, four months later, outside Elstree Studios.

+In 2022, Gaffney broke his collarbone after being hit by a Lamborghini driven by Wesley Fofana whilst on a night out in London.
+He is a fan of Brentford F.C.